What is Aiding and Abetting?

 What to do if you are charged with aiding and abetting in South Carolina

 If you are being charged with aiding and abetting in South Carolina, it is important that you seek help from knowledgeable South Carolina criminal defense attorneys.
 You may feel your role in the crime was minor; however, you still may face harsh penalties.
-For that reason it is important to contact an aggressive South Carolina criminal defense attorney immediately.
+For that reason, it is important to contact an aggressive South Carolina criminal defense lawyer near me immediately.

 Founded in 1996 by a former U.S. Attorney, the Strom Law Firm, LLC knows what it takes to aggressively defend cases on a state and federal level.
 If you have been charged with aiding and abetting, do not wait until it is too late.
 Contact us today for a free consultation.
 803.252.4800.

 Getting Arrested And Charged With a Crime Does Not Mean You Are Guilty